tshailendra/Power-Code-Validator/README.md

 The Control Details displays all controls and their associated formulas within the selected screen.
 This allows users to validate control naming conventions and verify code consistency according to project standards.

 ![Control Details](images/screen5.png)

+- **Show Status = False**

+    This action filters the table to display only child rows where the `status` field is set to `false`.
+It helps quickly identify controls or variables that do not meet the project standards, making inconsistencies easy to spot and correct.

+    - Applies the filter only to **child rows**; parent rows remain visible to preserve the app hierarchy.
+    - Clicking the button again **clears the filter**, restoring the full view.
+    - The button changes appearance to indicate when the filter is active, providing visual feedback to the user.

 <br>